davideferrari95/mediapipe_gesture_recognition/dataset/Gesture To Record.md

 7. Disagree
 8. Repeat
 9. Undo
-10. Point to an Object → 1000 video
+10. Point to an Object
 11. Point to an Area
 12. I will Follow You
 13. Follow Me